ethanpost/quizk.ing/Money/The_Finance_Story_Teller/Finance_101/002_Simple_vs_Compound_Interest.md

 ---

-A) Interest on the principal amount only
+A) A flat fee charged annually

 B) Interest on the original investment minus fees

-C) Interest on the outstanding debt balance, plus interest on interest
+C) A flat fee charged annually

-D) A flat fee charged annually
+D) Interest on the outstanding debt balance, plus interest on interest

 ---